-4. International Programs
+5. International Programs

-International Programs provides leadership and support for internationally-oriented teaching, research, creative work, and community engagement.
+International Programs provides leadership and support for internationally oriented teaching, research, creative work, and community engagement.
 Its mission includes internationalizing the University curricula; promoting international scholarship and educational exchange and linkages with individuals and institutions abroad; and enhancing the University experience for international students and scholars.

-Any agreements for the purchase of goods or services from foreign vendors are subjected to Restricted Party Screening in Purchasing.
-Agreements to be performed by UI employees outside the U.S. and agreements for international exchanges are reviewed by an Export Control Coordinator with regard to activities and exchanges of information that may raise export control or OFAC issues, including the provision of defense services.
+Agreements to be performed by University employees outside the U.S. and agreements for international exchanges are reviewed by an Export Control Coordinator with regard to activities and exchanges of information that may raise export control or OFAC issues, including the provision of defense services.
 International Programs will work with an Export Control Coordinator to obtain any licenses applicable to the activities regulated by such agreements.

-One of the resources provided by International Programs is International Student and Scholar Services, which serves international students and scholars in F-1 and J-1 status.
+One of the resources provided by International Programs is International Student and Scholar Services (ISSS), which serves international students and scholars in F-1 and J-1 status.
 ISSS issues the DS-2019 for foreign scholars in both paid and unpaid status when departments wish to invite them to campus.
-The Office of Admissions issues initial 1-20 and DS-2019 forms that allow international students to apply for F-1 and J-1 statuses, respectively, and ISSS handles subsequent updates to the documents and monitors immigration status issues.
+ISSS also issues initial I-20 and DS-2019 forms that allow international students to apply for F-1 and J-1 statuses, respectively, and ISSS handles subsequent updates to the documents and monitors immigration status issues.
 ISSS reports student immigration compliance to the federal government in the SEVIS system (Student and Exchange Visitor Information System, a web-based system maintained by the Department of Homeland Security/Immigration and Customs Enforcement for data on international students and exchange visitors in the U.S.).
-ISSS provides employment authorization for immigration purposes when appropriate under the following conditions: F-1 students who do internships off-campus (CPT), F-1 students who exceed 20 hours/week on-campus (CPT), F-1 students who do internships off-campus after graduation (OPT), J-1 students who work on-campus up to 20 hours/week (Academic Training), and J-1 students who work on-campus more than 20 hours/week or off-campus in an internship for any number of hours (Academic Training).
+ISSS provides employment authorization for immigration purposes when appropriate under the following conditions: F-1 students who do internships off-campus (CPT), F-1 students who exceed 20 hours/week on-campus (CPT), F-1 students who do internships off-campus after graduation (OPT), J-1 students who work on-campus up to 20 hours/week (On-Campus Work Authorization), and J-1 students who work on-campus more than 20 hours/week or off-campus in an internship for any number of hours (Academic Training).

-Departmental requests to bring international scholars to the University are vetted through ISSS and any export control issues identified are addressed before ISSS creates the immigration document.
+When ISSS receives departmental requests to bring international scholars to the University, if export control issues are identified, ISSS confers with the Export Control Coordinators.

-5. Immigration Services
+6. Immigration Services

-The Office of Faculty and Staff Immigration Services in Human Resources manages visa applications, including modifications and renewals, for institutionally-sponsored employees.
-H-1B visas require the employer to certify on Part 6 of the I-129 Petition for Non-Immigrant Worker that no license is required to employ the foreign national with respect to the described scope of work.
-In order to make this certification, Immigration Services requires the hiring department to complete the Deemed Export Compliance Questionnaire to create a fact-based record supporting the certification that a license is not required to employ the foreign national.
+The Office of Faculty and Staff Immigration Services in Human Resources manages visa applications, including modifications and renewals, for institutionally sponsored employees.
+H-1B visas require the employer to certify on Part 6 of the I-129 Petition for Non-Immigrant Worker that no license is required to employ the foreign person with respect to the described scope of work.
+To make this certification, Immigration Services requires the hiring department to complete the Deemed Export Compliance Questionnaire to create a fact-based record supporting the certification that a license is not required to employ the foreign person.
 Any export control issue identified relating to the hire is referred to an Export Control Coordinator for resolution.

-6. Information Technology Services
+7. Information Technology Services